osilander/203.311/Week8/Week8.md

 Have a click and explore the data for a couple of minutes.
 Use the back arrow (top left of webpage) next to the word ‘Krona’ to go back out.
 Right, on to the microbial world.

 We can also search for taxonomic classifications across the bacterial tree of life.
 Searching on a name shows where they are located in the plot.
-For example, let’s find where “Paracoccus” is on the plot.
-We can then double click to zoom in to the Paracoccus genus.
-This is probably too close in, so if you click on say Rhodobacteraceae we can see what proportion of the Rhodobacteraceae are members of the Paracoccus genus.
+For example, let’s find where “_Paracoccus_” is on the plot.
+We can then double click to zoom in to the _Paracoccus_ genus.
+This is probably too close in, so if you click on say Rhodobacteraceae we can see what proportion of the Rhodobacteraceae are members of the _Paracoccus_ genus.

 >**Question 11:**
 >
->What approximate proportion of the Rhodobacteraceae family are members of the Paracoccus genus (Hint: adding up the percentages is fine for today)?
+>What approximate proportion of the Rhodobacteraceae family are members of the _Paracoccus_ genus (Hint: adding up the percentages is fine for today)?
 >
 > <table><tr><td>
 > ____________________
 > </td></tr></table>

 A group of bacteria of interest – to me anyway! – are the Proteobacteria, so as we did before, let’s click on that ring (found at about 9:30pm on the clock face) to show all the members of this taxonomic class.
-Within the Proteobacteria is the genus Klebsiella (a human pathogen).
+Within the Proteobacteria is the genus _Klebsiella_ (a human pathogen).

 >**Question 12:**
 >
->Use the search function to find members of the Klebsiella genus.
-Can you use the rings of the plot to work out the full taxonomic path for the Klebsiella genus?
+>Use the search function to find members of the _Klebsiella_ genus.
+Can you use the rings of the plot to work out the full taxonomic path for the _Klebsiella_ genus?
 Use a format like “Bacteria – Proteobacteria - XXXXX”.
 The full taxonomic path is quite long.
 >
 > <table><tr><td>
 > ____________________